Why should you run an indoor marathon and what you can learn from it?

 Running close to the edge came at a cost.
-The edge was mostly wall.
-I bruised my elbow and ran into the wall once.
+I ran into the wall once and bruised my elbow .
 Usually, you don’t have that when running a marathon.

-Hitting the wall got completely new meaning for me in that race.
+Hitting the wall got a completely new meaning for me in that race.